pulumi/pulumi-awsx/nodejs/awsx/apigateway/README.md

 # Pulumi API Gateway Components

 Pulumi's API for simplifying working with [API Gateway](https://aws.amazon.com/api-gateway/).
 The API currently provides ways to define routes that accepts and forwards traffic to a specified destination.
 A route is a publicly accessible URI that supports the defined HTTP methods and responds according to the route definition.
-The

 ## Defining an Endpoint